pennyl67/openminted-guidelines/introductory-remarks.md

 Thus, a corpus included in the OpenMinTeD Registry essentially consists of a list of publications.
 Each publication is identified (equivalent to a primary key) by its content (full text pdf) hash value and a set of metadata files (in the OMTD-SHARE schema) that describe the resource.
 In most cases, this set consists of just one item but the case that multiple metadata files describe the same resource is possible (for example different metadata files from CORE or OpenAIRE, update in metadata fields, richer metadata from a content provider, etc.)

-The following sections present a list of requirements and recommendations that publications must meet to interact with TDM resources.
+The following sections present a list of instructions, requirements and recommendations that publications must meet to interact with TDM resources.